stockgeeks/docker-compose/one-to-run-them-all/article.md

 ```

+To stop your Kafka and Zookeeper, from the same folder where the compose file is, using the command line: `docker-compose down -v` which will also clean the mounted volume reseting the kafka topics, if you want to keep existing messages you can remove the -v from the command.

 ### Confluent Kafka and Zookeeper images

 Let's now run kafka [confluent docker image](https://hub.docker.com/r/confluentinc/cp-kafka/).
-In the project under the folder one-to-run-them-all there's a [second docker-compose](https://github.com/stockgeeks/docker-compose/blob/master/one-to-run-them-all/docker-compose-confluent.yml) file called `docker-compose-confluent.yml` to run it we can issue the same command as before specifying the file name when want to run using the option `-f` , but before we do that please make sure the previous containers are stopped, if not run from the same folder `docker-compose down -v` which will stop the containers we started before in this article.
+In the project under the folder one-to-run-them-all there's a [second docker-compose](https://github.com/stockgeeks/docker-compose/blob/master/one-to-run-them-all/docker-compose-confluent.yml) file called `docker-compose-confluent.yml` to run it we can issue the same command as before specifying the file name when want to run using the option `-f` , but before we do that please make sure the previous containers are stopped, if not, run from the command line: `docker-compose down -v` which will stop the containers we started previously.

 ```yaml
 docker-compose -f docker-compose-confluent.yml up -d
 ```

 Check if the containers are running and put a `watch docker ps` as before to be sure the confluent containers with zookeeper and kafka are running.
 If yes, let's execute the same commands as before, the main difference is that Confluent Kafka has it's own installation standars so the kafka scripts are under `/usr/bin` which basically gives access to them from everywhere in the shell inside the container, so go ahead and repeat the same commands issued for the previous example to enter the container shell `docker exec -it docker /bin/bash` and the commands to list, publish, consume are almost the same: